-On the 17th floor of LinkedIn’s Headquarters overlooking San Francisco’s city skyline, nine business and human resources leaders from varying industries gathered to talk about diversity— in a city with an economic and moral imperative to ensure all of its citizens can contribute to and benefit from its unbelievable rapid growth.
+On the 17th floor of LinkedIn’s headquarters overlooking San Francisco’s city skyline, nine business and human resources leaders from varying industries gathered to talk about diversity—in a city with an economic and moral imperative to ensure all of its citizens can contribute to and benefit from its unbelievable rapid growth.

 Featured speakers at the inaugural Future at Work Leadership Network spoke urgently about putting plans into action for diverse career pathways that meet their talent needs while also strengthening the communities their business operated in.
-“Investing in the right training, with the right people who want to work for us – is important,” explained Tyler Ricks, president of Noah’s New York Bagels, during his talk with business peers.
+“Investing in the right training, with the right people who want to work for us, is important,” explained Tyler Ricks, president of Noah’s New York Bagels, during his talk with business peers.
 This new collective, The Future at Work Leadership Network, joins forward-thinking companies to help close the skills gap and create sustainable career pathways among employers and Opportunity Youth, with a focus on Young Men of Color (YMoC) in the Bay Area.
 It is powered by Bay Area Young Men of Color Employment Partnership, Prudential, The Irvine Foundation, and receives pro-bono support from Monitor Deloitte, a multinational strategy consulting firm.

-Tyler Ricks went on to discuss how Noah’s has faced staffing challenges in the Bay Area – and due to a lack of staffing – has had to close down multiple store locations.
+Tyler Ricks went on to discuss how Noah’s has faced staffing challenges in the Bay Area and, due to a lack of staffing, has had to close down multiple store locations.
 Micah Weinberg, from Bay Area Council Economic Institute, shared with the group: “People won’t get excited [to work] if they think they’re going to get displaced.”
-With expressions of concern, many in the room sought answers to the following questions: how do companies achieve greater diversity in hiring – and how can we create a culture of intentional learning in our workplaces?
+With expressions of concern, many in the room sought answers to the following questions: How do companies achieve greater diversity in hiring, and how can we create a culture of intentional learning in our workplaces?

 Why Diversity Matters

 Building sustainable career pathways for young adults is not the sole reason that employers gathered for this event.
-This also marked the inaugural convening of employer partners since the Bay Area Young Men of Color Employment Partnership (BAYEP) Career Pathway Summit held last October in Oakland.
+This also marked the inaugural convening of employer partners since the Bay Area Young Men of Color Employment Partnership (BAYEP) Career Pathway Summit was held last October in Oakland.
 LeadersUp is a proud member of BAYEP along with the Bay Area Council, PolicyLink, United Way Bay Area, and the Urban Strategies Council.
-With the support of committed partners, we connected over 300 YMoC to employment opportunities and professional development resources in the Bay Area.
+With the support of committed partners, we connected more than 300 YMoC to employment opportunities and professional development resources in the Bay Area.
 We also made a promise to ensure that those young adults didn’t just get “placed” into a job, but were also connected to a pathway that would allow them to advance in their chosen careers.